Louis III, Prince of Condé

 Louis III de Bourbon, Prince of Condé (10 November 1668 – 4 March 1710) was a prince du sang as a member of the reigning House of Bourbon at the French court of Louis XIV.
 Styled as Duke of Bourbon from birth, he succeeded his father in 1709 as Prince of Condé (/fr/); however, he was still known by the ducal title.
 He was prince for less than a year.

 Biography

+Birth and family

-Louis de Bourbon was born at the Hôtel de Condé in Paris on 10 November 1668 to Henri Jules de Bourbon, Prince of Condé and Anne Henriette of Bavaria, and the grandson of le Grand Condé.
+Louis de Bourbon was born at the Hôtel de Condé in Paris on 10 November 1668 to Henri Jules de Bourbon, Prince of Condé and Anne Henriette of Bavaria, and was the grandson of le Grand Condé.

 One of nine children, he was his parents' eldest surviving son.
-His sister, Marie Thérèse de Bourbon, married François Louis, Prince of Conti in 1688.
+His sister, Marie Thérèse de Bourbon, was married to François Louis, Prince of Conti.
 Another sister, Louise Bénédicte de Bourbon, would marry Louis Auguste, Duke of Maine, a legitimised son of Louis XIV, in 1692.
 His youngest sister, Marie Anne de Bourbon, much later married the famed general Louis Joseph de Bourbon.

-He was made a Chevalier du Saint-Esprit in 1686, a colonel of the Bourbon-Infanterie Regiment later that same year, a maréchal de camp in 1690, and a lieutenant general in 1692.
-Upon the death of his father, he inherited all the Condé titles and estates.